nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

        	Use case resumes from step 6.

-**UC05 - Set sales level for all types of drinks**
+**UC05 - Set the sales volume for all types of drinks**

 **MSS**

 1. User chooses to set the sales volume for a type of drink.
 2. tCheck requests for the drink name.
 3. User enters the name of the drink.
-4. tCheck requests for the number of that type of drink sold on that day.
+4. tCheck requests for the number of that type of drink sold.
 5. User enters the number of that type of drink sold.
-6. tCheck will set the sales level for this drink and displays a success message.
+6. tCheck will set the sales for this drink to the given number and display a success message.
-     Steps 1-6 are repeated until the sales of all types of drinks are updated.
+   Steps 1-6 are repeated until the sales of all types of drinks have been updated.

    Use case ends.

 **Extensions**

 * 3a. tCheck is unable to find the entered name.

     * 3a1. tCheck requests for the correct data.
     * 3a2.
 User enters new data.

   	Steps 3a1-3a2 are repeated until the data entered are correct.

     Use case resumes from step 4.

-* 5a. tCheck detects an invalid sales amount.
+* 5a. tCheck detects an invalid sales number.
  	* 5a1. tCheck requests for the correct data.
  	* 5a2.
 User enters new data.

  	Steps 5a1-5a2 are repeated until the data entered are correct.

     Use case resumes from step 6.

-*{More to be added}*

 ### Non-Functional Requirements